TechGrounds-Cloud8/cloud8-Killian97/Assignment Answers/assignments answers w6/AWS-14/AWS-14.1.md

 4. [Task defs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html)

 ### Overcome challenges
 Lots of stress in the start because of little time for 10 subjects this week.
+Getting confused about AKS EKS ECS alot, the shortages are starting to become 1 for me.

 ## Key terms